Why Self-Service is the New Customer Service | YouDigital Blog

 Another tip is to stay consistent.
-Your customers want to receive seamless and uniform experience in all customer service channels.
-So, choose your style, tone of voice, screenshot view, numbering, etc. and stick to them throughout all content in your self-service portal.
+Your customers want to receive a seamless and uniform experience in all customer service channels.
+So, choose your style, tone of voice, screenshot view, numbering, etc., and stick to them throughout all content in your self-service portal.
 It’s also important to maintain the “look & feel” of your company in self-service.

 4. Update content regularly